The author is a guitarist and bassist with over 35 years of experience as a musician.

 In fact, I’ve since been seriously considering replacing my Vypyr 15 and Fender bass practice amp with the VIP 2.
 As long as she holds together, she’d be all the home-use amp I could want or need for a long while.

 Eh, who am I kidding?
-There’s always need for another amp!
+There’s always a need for another amp!

 If I were a gigging musician, I can see how the Vypyr 3 would be super useful.
 It's got power, a massive array of available sounds, and it's highly portable.

 Plus, if you are involved in different projects, a rock cover band, and an acoustic duo, for example, you can get by with one amp.
 That's priceless in itself!

 My experience with Peavey gear has been positive for 20 years.
 I’ve never owned a Peavey amp that wasn’t bulletproof, including my Red-stripe Bandit that I bought new in 2003 and keeps in trucking.
 I’d expect the VIP to hold up in a similar way.
 If you’re looking for a solid amp for practice or home use give the Peavey VIP series a look.

 There’s the Sanpera foot controller you can buy to make switching easier, control effects and store presets, but even without it these are great amps for those of us who mostly just jam at home.